by Dr Gonzo

 Spite...and hell hath no fury, is the price some of the men who find themselves before domestic violence courts, must pay for the few who commit these heinous crimes...and, it isn't fair or the right answer.

 Why is an affidavit good enough for a court to allow orders?
-Where all the aggrieved needs do is write whatever she wants to allege, then sign the affidavit, get it witnessed, and that's good enough in a DV court, yet in criminal proceedings, solid evidence and beyond reasonable doubt is what's required.
+Where all the aggrieved needs do is write whatever she wants to allege, then sign the affidavit, and get it witnessed.
+And that is good enough for a DV court to issue domestic violence orders against a former partner.
+Yet, in criminal proceedings, solid evidence and beyond a reasonable doubt is what's required.

 Are we compensating as a society because we feel our own guilt and regret for not doing enough to prevent serious incidences of domestic and family violence from occurring?